 Over three floors.
-Six bedrooms: 3 x double (one with en-suite basin and WC), 1 x second floor twin, 1 x single, 1 x second floor family room with 3 singles.
+Six bedrooms: 2 x double (one with en-suite basin and WC), 1 x 4' double, 1 x second floor twin, 1 x single, 1 x second floor family room with 3 singles.
 Bathroom with bath, basin and WC.
 Second floor bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area and open fire.
 Utility.
 Dining room.
 Sitting room with woodburner.
 External games room with piano, table tennis and billiards.

 Ground source central heating with solar panels, open fire and woodburner.
 Electric AGA, induction hob, microwave, 3 x fridge/freezers, washing machine, tumble dryer, dishwasher, TV with FreeSat, DVD, surround sound, CD/radio, iPod dock, WiFi, selection of books, games and DVDs.
-Fuel, power and fuel for fires inc. in rent.
+Fuel and power inc. in rent.
+Fuel for fires available to purchase locally.
 Bed linen and towels inc. in rent.
 Travel cot and highchair.
 Off road parking for 6 cars.
 Lockable bike storage.
 Lawned gardens to front and rear with patio and furniture.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shop 1.5 miles, pub 1 mile.
+Note: The stairs to the second floor bedrooms are narrow and steep, and these bedrooms have sloping ceilings.
+Note: The games room is in an external barn and is not heated.
 Note: Stabling available by arrangement.
-Note: The bedding in the cottage includes sheets, wool blankets and eiderdowns.
-No duvets are provided.
-Note: The stairs to the second floor bedrooms are narrow and steep, and these bedrooms have sloping ceilings.
 Note: Check-in 4pm.

 - Last minute